 Only 1.5 hours north of Vancouver is a hotspot for all things snow and ski; however, there are plenty of things to do if you aren’t a skier or snowboarder.
 With all the sights to see on the drive to Whistler Mountain, it’s going to take 3-4 hours to drive one way, but it’s worth it to see all the beauty.

 The drive consists of a coastal cruise along Howe Sound, which is often fed by snow and ice melt from the peaks surrounding it, so expect to see a different selection of blues as Gambier Island and Anvil Island dominate the backdrop of the drive.

 As you pass Squamish, it’s all things mountains with the spectacular beauty of Mount Tantalus to the left and the right.
 You’ll be driving straight towards Whistler but before you arrive, stop at Brandywine Falls.

 Brandywine Falls is a spectacular 70-meter waterfall!
 Brandywine is the perfect place for a lunch break, a short hike to stretch the legs before hitting the road for a short drive to Whistler Mountain!
 Of course, we’re partial to all of this because the most fun thing to do in Vancouver is snowboarding in Whistler.

 Ride a Bike around Stanley Park

-No one travels to Vancouver and doesn’t go to Stanley Park.
+No one travels to Vancouver and doesn’t go to Stanley Park – it’s certainly one of the most popular things to do in Vancouver.
 If Vancouver gets a bit too hectic, head over to Stanley Park to stroll among its natural wonders or take a bike around Stanley Park.